 People tend to be more understanding and accepting that a business owner is based at home, but it still takes some time to get past any stereotypical images of someone walking around in pajamas all day.
 Having a separate business address can provide additional benefits and help maintain a professional reputation.
 Not having a physical business address on your letterhead or website can concern some prospective customers.
 Clients and customers may not take you as seriously if they think your address is a personal one.

 LLCs can easily get a business address in one of several ways:

 - The United States Postal Service has different sized P.O. boxes available for businesses.
 Be sure to ask for a real address rather than a P.O.
 Box address.

 - Pay a fee to use someone's dedicated office for your mail.

 - Mail-receiving services are available and offer additional services like packing, shipping, and tracking.

 - UPS Mailboxes are another option instead of the USPS P.O. boxes, and they offer round-the-clock access and even mail holding and forwarding services.

 There is a difference between a business address and a registered agent.
 A registered agent is someone designated to receive legal and other important documents on behalf of a company.
 Registered agents are individuals or even another business.
 All registered agents, no matter what state, must maintain a physical mailing address in the LLC or business's registered state P.O. boxes do not count as a physical address.
 The registered agent only accepts legal documents and forwards them on to the LLC contact person, they have no other involvement in the business.

 If you need help with should I use my home address for my LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.